janit/echelon-analytics/README.md

 So I built my own analytics for a hobby project ([afroute.com](https://afroute.com)).
 It started simple — just pageviews and basic stats — but grew in functionality over time.
-Eventually I wanted to rip it out into its own project, and figured: why not share it?
+When I started work on ([Islets Spatial CMS](https://islets.app)), I decided to split it out into its own project, and figured: why not share?

 ## WASM Proof-of-Work Bot Defense